-The clamp, plate and stud does look good.
+The clamp, plate and stud does look good, the Watchmakers Finger Plate is coming together.
 The clamping bar might be a tad chunky.
 Here you can see the plate resting on the workbench, but I also wanted to be able to clamp the plate in a vice.

 I needed a bar that I could fix under the plate and that could then be clamped in the vice, a piece of 1/2″ square mild steel with rounded ends and that I could then fix with countersunk bolts through the plate would work perfect.

 The rounded ends were machined by simply using a pivot point and taking a number of cuts – all at the same height.